 What are Google Analytics and Google Search Console?

 Google Analytics (GA) and Google Search Console (GSC) are two of Google’s own free tools that provide webmasters the ability to track website traffic attribution, search terms, and behavior data.
-Although there are a ton of options for more “feature-packed” tools that can help marketers to track these things plus other SEO factors of your website, these two already provide everything you need in understanding your website’s progress- both on the big picture and on an intricate standpoint.
-My team at SEO Hacker also trusts these two free tools from Google providing the necessary information for analyzing a website’s data on traffic and overall SEO performance.
+Although there are a ton of options for more “feature-packed” tools that can help marketers track these things plus other SEO factors of your website, these two already provide everything you need to understand your website’s progress- both on the big picture and on an intricate standpoint.
+My team at SEO Hacker also trusts these two free tools from Google which provide the necessary information for analyzing a website’s data on traffic and overall SEO performance.

 Google Analytics can be considered your main tool for knowing the entire story behind your website and being able to piece it together so you have a clear understanding of everything that’s going on on your website.
 It’s focused on providing information that is specific to what your website receives and how a user interacts with it.

 On the other hand, Google Search Console provides information about your website specifically in the aspect of how it is performing from Google’s search results.
 Here, you can find information about your website with respect to the following:

 - Search Performance

 - Enhancements and security issues

 To put it simply, it presents data that allows you to see your website from Google’s perspective.

 Google Analytics vs. Google Search Console